August 17th 2019

-The 21st anniversary Flying Proms blends exquisite flying in display sequences with classical music played by a live orchestra in an atmosphere of a British Proms.
+The 22nd Flying Proms blends exquisite flying in display sequences with classical music played by a live orchestra in the atmosphere of a British Proms.

 You can make the most of the occasion with a stroll around the Swiss Garden with its 13 listed structures, adjacent woodland sculpture trail and three resident peacocks.
 The vintage bus, free to ride, will run between the aerodrome and the house, which will be open for viewing and for refreshments.

 Also expect the event to close with a firework display and illuminated models.

 About Old Warden

 This is a relatively small venue, where flying feels closer to the crowd than in some bigger airfields, even since the change in the regulations.
 The venue also has a mansion, Shuttleworth House, which is usually open to visitors for at least part of airshow days, park-like gardens (Swiss garden) and huge children's outdoor play area.

 Old Warden is home to the Shuttleworth Collection of planes from both world wars and earlier, including original pioneering aircraft such as the Bleriot (identical to the one that made the first crossing of the English Channel).
 There are around 40 airworthy planes in eight hangars.

 The collection is on static display most days throughout the year.
 There are significant flying events about monthly between May and October, ranging from daytime full airshows to evening proms and additional smaller events.